PaludanC/Paradox/README.md

 # THIS IS BETA VERSION DON'T USE IN PRODUCTION
 Torch is a community-made Space Engineers dedicated server that gives server owners powerful tools to make server maintenance easier

 Many parts of this egg are based on the work of [mmmaxwwwell](https://github.com/mmmaxwwwell/space-engineers-dedicated-docker-linux).
 A thank you therefore goes to him.
-Many parts of this egg are based on the work of [parkervcp](https://github.com/parkervcp/eggs).
-A thank you therefore goes to him.
+<br/>And many thanks to [parkervcp](https://github.com/parkervcp/eggs).

 **NOTE**
 Because of the winetricks installation, the install process could take some time.
 Likewise, the first start of the server takes its time.